aamnah/notes/README.md

 ## Notes

 - consider moving this blog to aamnah.com/blog, for SEO reasons. aamnah.com would then become the home page of this gatsby site..
+- renaming files to `.mdx` seems to be a good idea. kept getting random errors.
+Changing extension back to `.md` fixed build errors